aaronparker/aaronparker.github.io/_posts/2012-10-17-hands-off-my-gold-image-automating-citrix-xenapppvs-image-creation.md

 ---
 <img class="alignright size-full wp-image-2861" title="hands-off" src="http://stealthpuppy.com/wp-content/uploads/2012/10/hands-off.png" alt="" width="256" height="247" srcset="https://stealthpuppy.com/wp-content/uploads/2012/10/hands-off.png 256w, https://stealthpuppy.com/wp-content/uploads/2012/10/hands-off-150x144.png 150w" sizes="(max-width: 256px) 100vw, 256px" />Citrix Provisioning Services is a great solution for the rapid deployment of Windows workloads from a master image.
 However, rapid deployment is not a replacement for a consistent, repeatable method of creating that master image.

-Today I covered this in my talk at Citrix Synergy, along with my colleague [Jonathan Eyton-Williams](https://twitter.com/jonathanew) - &#8220;[Hands off my gold image!](https://citrix.g2planet.com/synergybarcelona2012/public_session_view.php?agenda_session_id=191&conference=synergy)&#8220;.
+Today I covered this in my talk at Citrix Synergy, along with my colleague [Jonathan Eyton-Williams](https://twitter.com/jonathanew) - "[Hands off my gold image!](https://citrix.g2planet.com/synergybarcelona2012/public_session_view.php?agenda_session_id=191&conference=synergy)".
 This article will show you how to automate the deployment of a Windows image from bare metal to a finalised PVS image.
 This is part of an approach that we use for deployment within [Kelway](http://www.kelway.co.uk).

 To keep things simple I'll focus on the minimum pieces required to get this working.
 From here you should be able to expand the approach to include any number of components in your build.